BlaireLeone/bulma-clean-theme/trashlands-review.md

 ------

 ### What Trashlands did well

 Writing Style and Mood Building, Characters, Premise, Local World Building

 - **Writing Style and Mood Building**

   In the beginning, I was captivated.
-The author has a beautiful writing style and eloquently evokes a somber melancholic feeling.
-Throughout the novel, I was ensconced in a stagnant tension, built from the characters themselves.
-As the novel flips back and forth between past and present, the character's present struggles are revealed.
-It's clear that each character is haunted by some event(s) in their past and a majority of the novel is dedicated to reconciling those events with present circumstances.
+The author has a beautiful writing style, eloquently evoking a somber melancholic feeling.
+I felt an immediate gripping tension.
+As the novel flips back and forth between past and present, the character's present struggles are revealed through past episodes and demons.
+It's clear that each character is haunted by some event(s) in their past and a majority of the novel is dedicated to reconciling the past through the present.

 - **Characters**

   The characters are very unique and fit within the framework of the community.
-Not only do we see a lot of Coral, we get to know the club owner, Rattlesnake Master; his best dancer, the tattooed but insecure Foxglove; Coral’s son, Shanghai, stuck laboring under a heavily guarded factory regime; and Coral’s father, the wise Mr. Fall, and self-appointed local schoolmaster.
+Not only do we see a lot of Coral, we get to know the club owner, Rattlesnake Master; his best dancer, the tattooed but insecure Foxglove; Coral’s son, Shanghai, stuck laboring under a heavily guarded factory regime; Coral’s father, the wise Mr. Fall, and self-appointed local schoolmaster.
 And the list goes on.

   Writing this review, I’m also realizing that the characters don’t have unique voices, which I actually don’t mind.
 While that technique works for some novels, it can be distracting.
 Instead, Trashland’s characters all have the same introspectively observational tone.

 - **Premise**

   The premise of the story - that of a world reliant on plastic - is another thing the author does well.
 It’s an interesting twist on the post-apocalyptic genre.

 - **Local Building**

   Altogether, the writing style, characters, and premise make for excellent building blocks for a complete story.
 And the author accomplishes this in the local sense.
 The world building around the community of Trashlands is incredibly detailed, thought-provoking, and dynamic.
-I enjoyed getting to know what it’s like living in a dump with strategically byzantine corridors, women who wear high heels made from wine glass stems, and a strip club that also acts as a decent motel.
+I enjoyed getting to know what it’s like living in a dump with strategically byzantine corridors, dancers with high heels made from wine glass stems, and a strip club that also acts as a decent motel.

 ------